bluntwizard/steam_deck_dub_edition/docs/modularization-progress.md

 # Modularization Progress

-This document tracks the progress of modularizing the Steam Deck DUB Edition codebase.
+This document tracks the progress of modularizing the Grimoire codebase.

 ## Component Status